nolageek/twitch/README.md

  |
 **Dead by Daylight** |
-!perk `perkname` | Get information on Dead by Daylight `perkname`. ex: !perk noed !jc | Adds +1 to the `jesus` counter when nolageek gets jump scared.
-!locker | Adds +1 to the `locker` counter when nolageek hides in a locker
+!perk `perkname` | Get information on Dead by Daylight `perkname`. ex: !perk noed !locker | Adds +1 to the `locker` counter when nolageek hides in a locker
  |
 **Dying Light** |